Cartoon Network (Portugal): History

 The Pan-European feed received in Portugal, Angola and Mozambique was transmitted for a long time (from 17 September 1993 to 3 December 2013), this feed is now CN Africa.
-Until the late 2000s, period marked by the rise in the amount of kids channels in Portuguese, as well as Disney Channel becoming a basic cable network, it was the leading kids channel on cable, since at least 2002, but by 2008/2009, Disney Channel started taking over.

-The Pan-European English feed was removed from the analog service of operator NOS, along with other foreign language international channels on 1 February 2010, and the Portuguese-language Panda Biggs was included in its place.
-The channel continued broadcasting on its digital service.

 The Portuguese-language version of the channel started to broadcast their feed to Angola and Mozambique on 1 October 2013, coincidentally a few months after Cartoon Network Spain closed.

 On 3 December 2013, the Portuguese channel was officially launched in Portugal on all cable operators, switching from the Pan-European version (in English). at 20:00, broadcasting in 16:9.
+The Pan-European English feed was removed from the operator NOS, along with other foreign language international channels on 1 February 2010, and the Portuguese-language Panda Biggs was included in its place.

 When the Pan-European feed was still being broadcast, the daily broadcast was 15 hours (from 05:00 to 20:00) in Portugal.
 During that time, the channel shared time with TCM, focusing on classic movies and professional wrestling, and in its final years, with TCM Europe.
 Some cable TV operators preferred dividing the two channels with their own channel (some with a description of their opening and closing times).
 Shortly after the Portuguese version of the channel launched, TCM and Boomerang Africa ceased broadcasts in Portugal.